JULIE HARLAN, VICTIM ADVOCATE

 Andrew has been with the Christian County Prosecuting Attorney’s Office since December 2015.
 After graduating in 2012 from Missouri State University with a Bachelor of Arts in Political Science, Andrew served as the Municipal Court Clerk for the Town of Sardis, Mississippi.

 In the Prosecuting Attorney’s office, Andrew’s duties include inputting and organizing referrals from Christian County Law Enforcement Agencies, collecting and processing delinquent tax and restitution payments, as well as any necessary technical support for the office.
-Andrew currently assists APA Rachel Hopper with traffic fatality and felony property crimes, including theft, robbery, and burglary.
+Andrew currently assists APA Janette Bleau with domestic and felony assault cases.

 DALE TAVARES, LEGAL ASSISTANT

 Dale has been with Christian County Since March 2016.
 Dale handles all front desk duties, answering the phone and as well as in-person contact with members of the public who are victims or witnesses of crime, attorneys, law enforcement officers, and offenders paying restitution.
 She receives all case referrals, reviews and mirrors dockets, and scans documents.
-Dale assists APA Janette Bleau with cases involving Domestic Assault and felony assault.
+Dale assists APA John Peacock with cases involving misdemeanors and traffic offenses.

 Before joining Christian County, Dale spent many years working in customer service – most recently she spent nine years in retail ending as a store manager for Walmart.